 The Parable of the Sower is a great way to assess the spiritual planting of seed because Jesus, the Master Teacher, explains the parable for the disciples and us so there is no mistake about its meaning.
 The seed on the path represents people who hear the Word but Satan steals it.
 The seed on rocky ground was received with joy but shriveled quickly when trouble came.
-The unfruitful seed was sown into a place where worries and desires became more important so it produced nothing.
-But the seed on good soil multiplied itself and produced more seed.
-It is worth noting here that the seed on good ground was also the majority of the seed planted in the field.
+The unfruitful seed was sown into a place where worries and desires became more important, producing nothing.
+But the seed on good soil multiplied itself and produced more seeds.
+It is worth noting here that the seed on the good ground was also the majority of the seed planted in the field.
 The “how” can we assess seed in this parable is done all the same way; it has to be allowed to start growing.

 sometimes if you pull “weeds” you can kill the developing good plant.

 The size of the seed plus what type of seed was sown and what we can expect is shown in the Parable of the Mustard Seed.
 Seed will produce exactly what kind of plant it has come from.
 God can use a variety of seeds to produce the crops He needs to fill His barn.
 The mustard seed may have been small but what it produced was useful and needed.
-The plant mentioned in the parable may have been a Sinapis nigra or a Salvadora perscia according to http://godasagardener.com/2013/06/20/mustard-seeds-are-small-beginnings/, which is a very interesting blog.
+The plant mentioned in the parable may have been a Sinapis nigra or a Salvadora perscia.

 The only way a farmer knows if his seed is any good is to wait for it to grow and produce a crop.
 It is the same with a teacher of the Word; the only way we know if our spiritual seed sowing has been good is when we assess the crop.